bob1de/btrfs-backup/README.md

 * Initial creation of full backups
 * Incremental backups on subsequent runs
 * Different backup storage engines:
-  * Local storage, including deletion of old backups if desired
+  * Local storage, including deletion of old backups, if desired
   * Remote storage via SSH
   * Custom storage: Alternatively, the output of ``btrfs send`` may be piped to a custom shell command
+* Deletion of old snapshots, if desired
 * Creation of backups without root privileges, if some special conditions are met
 * Detailled logging output with configurable log level